-The Charles H. Foster Collecton consists of a single box and contains materials such as: correspondence, manuscripts, and materials related to his donation of items to the Minneapolis Public Library.
+Correspondence, manuscripts, and materials related to Foster’s donation of items to the Minneapolis Public Library.
 Several folders contain incoming and outgoing correspondence with author Truman Nelson.

-Charles Howell Foster was born in Elizabeth, New Jersey in 1913.
-His father, who was a pharmacutical executive expected his son to grow up to become a business man.
-However, Charles' interests were more in literature and letters.
-To this end he decided to become a poet, and began corresponding with Robert Frost during his prep school education.
-In 1936 he recieved his Bachelors degree in English from Amhurst college.
-In 1937 he recieved a Masters in english from the University of Iowa followed by a Ph.D in 1939.
+A writer, university professor, and collector of 19th Century American literature, Charles Howell Foster was born in Elizabeth, New Jersey, in 1913.
+His father, who was a pharmaceutical executive expected his son to grow up to become a businessman.
+However, Charles' interests were in literature and letters.
+He decided to become a poet and began corresponding with Robert Frost during his prep school education.
+In 1936, he received his bachelor’s degree in English from Amherst college.
+In 1937, he received a master’s degree in English from the University of Iowa followed by a Ph.D. in 1939.

-Although he managed to publish several poems, he decided to turn his talents to accademia.
-Foster became recognized internationally for his expertise in 19th century American literature, and wrote several books on the subject.
-These included a Biography of Harriet Beecher Stowe which recieved rave reviews from the New York times.
-In addition, he was also on the board of editors for the New England Quarterly and wrote book reviews for the Minneapolis Star Tribune.
+Although he managed to publish several poems, he decided to turn his talents to academia.
+Foster became recognized internationally for his expertise in 19th century American literature and wrote several books on the subject.
+These included a biography of Harriet Beecher Stowe which received rave reviews from the New York Times.
+In addition, he was on the board of editors for the New England Quarterly and wrote book reviews for the Minneapolis Star Tribune.

-In addition to his writing he was also a respected educator.
-He taught at a number of colleges in the U.S. including the Univeristies of Iowa and Collorado, and was the chairman of the English department at Grinnell College.
-He began teaching at the University of Minnesota in 1958, and was the director of the American Studies Department in addition to being part of the English Graduate Studies Division.
-This was to be his final teaching position which he would hold until his retierement in 1971.
+In addition to his writing, Foster was a respected educator.
+He taught at a number of colleges in the U.S. including the universities of Iowa and Colorado and was the chairman of the English department at Grinnell College.
+He began teaching at the University of Minnesota in 1958 and was the director of the American Studies Department in addition to being part of the English Graduate Studies Division.
+This was to be his final teaching position which he would hold until his retirement in 1971.

-Furthermore, Foster was also a collector of rare 19th century books, pamphlets, and manuscripts.
+Foster was also a collector of rare 19th century books, pamphlets, and manuscripts.
 Many of these were copies of the early American authors that he so loved.
-Eventually he would donate a significant number of these items to the Minneapolis public library.
+Eventually he would donate a significant number of these items to the Minneapolis Public Library.

-After his retirement Foster moved to Luray Virginia for a number of years, but returned to Minnesota in 1994.
-In 1995 he passed away due to complications with Pneumonia.
+After his retirement Foster moved to Luray, Virginia, but returned to Minnesota in 1994.
+In 1995, he passed away due to complications with pneumonia.

 0.21 Linear Feet (1 box)